What is renewable energy?

-Renewable energy is made from resources that Mother Nature will replace, like wind, water and sunshine.
+Renewable energy is made from resources that nature will replace, like wind, water and sunshine.

 Renewable energy is also called "clean energy" or "green power" because it doesn't pollute the air or the water.